 There are measures you can take to protect your sunflowers.
-Plastic bottles make good shelters; try cutting a plastic milk bottle in half, cutting off the base and putting it over the top of your sunflower – this will deter anything that thinks your sunflowers might be dinner, while allowing the sunflower room to grow out the top.
+Plastic bottles make good sunflower protectors – try cutting a plastic milk bottle in half, cutting off the base and putting it over the top of your sunflower will deter anything that thinks your sunflowers might be dinner, while allowing the sunflower room to grow out the top.
 Throwing gravel or egg shells around the base of your sunflowers makes an uneven surface which it is difficult for slugs and snails to move on.
 You can also buy copper tape or bands in garden centres.

 Watching your sunflower grow

 Sunflowers like plenty of sun but also like to be kept moist.
 Choose a sunny spot for maximum exposure to sun when planting your sunflower.
 Ensure you water it regularly too but make sure it doesn’t get water logged.

 When sunflowers are well established you can feed them with lawn feed or tomato feed but be careful not to get this on the leaves as it can cause the plants to rot.
 The thick stems mean your plants should not need to be staked but if they look as if they need some help, they can be tied to canes with string or ribbon providing it is not tied so tight as to cut into the stem.